-confidence level with +/- 5% margin of error

-Other Specify: Annually Stratified Describe Group:

-Continuously and Ongoing Other Specify:
+95% confidence level with +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Other Specify:

-Data riggi egation and rinarysis.

-Responsible Party for data Frequency of data aggregation and

-aggregation and analysis (check each analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-B.c.2 # and % of new waiver participants in which the Level of Care (LOC) assessment and determination was applied appropriately according to Dept regulations N: # of new waiver participants in which the LOC assessment and determination was applied appropriately according to Department regulations D: Total number of new waiver participants.
+B.c.2 # and % of new waiver participants in which the Level of Care (LOC) assessment and determination was applied appropriately according to Dept regulations N: # of new waiver participants in which the LOC assessment and determination was applied appropriately according to Department regulations D: Total number of new waiver participants reviewed

-Data Source (Select one): OtherIf 'Other' is selected, specify: Program Review Tool
+Data Source (Select one): Other If 'Other' is selected, specify: Program Review Tool

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies):

+State Medicaid Agency Weekly 100% Review

+Operating Agency Monthly Less than 100% Review

+Sub-State Entity Other Quarterly Annually Representative Sample Confidence Interval = 95% confidence level with +/- 5% margin of error Stratified

+Specify: Describe Group:

+Continuously and Ongoing Other Specify:

+Other Specify:
-Responsible Party for data Frequency of data aggregation and

-aggregation and analysis (check each) that applies): analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

 B.c.3 Number and percent of new waiver participants for whom a PMIP was completed according to Department regulations.
 N: Number of new waiver participants for whom a PMIP was completed as required.
-D: Total number of new waiver participants.
+D: Total number of new waiver participants reviewed